← Blog

 The Nuro team

-Sweden wants to rewrite how schools give support.
-Here is what proposition 2025/26:195 proposes.
+Sweden has decided to rewrite how schools give support.
+Here is what proposition 2025/26:195 changes.

-In March 2026 the government submitted a bill, Förbättrat stöd i skolan, that would change the Education Act's rules on support.
-It would abolish the early-support guarantee and the extra anpassningar regulation, bring in standardized early testing and early remedial teaching, and change the rules on särskilt stöd, from 1 July 2028.
-Here is what it proposes, and what it means.
+In March 2026 the government submitted a bill, Förbättrat stöd i skolan, to change the Education Act's rules on support, and the Riksdag approved it on 3 June 2026, in force 1 July 2028.
+It abolishes the early-support guarantee and the extra anpassningar regulation, brings in standardized early testing and early remedial teaching, and changes the rules on särskilt stöd.
+Here is what it changes, and what it means.

 Read article